 But when someone’s depressed, they don’t feel like getting out of that pit in the first place.
 It’s a really hard thing.

 I really commend individuals with clinical depression who take those hard steps to gain sobriety.
-When someone with depression makes the painful commitment to get sober, although it’s a short-term pain, with long-term benefits; that is an amazing person.
+When someone with depression makes the painful commitment to getting sober, although it’s short-term pain, with long-term benefits; that is an amazing person.